The History Of Greenland: From Prehistory To The Viking Age And Beyond

-The ancestors of the Inuit Greenlanders, the indigenous population of Greenland, who have been inhabiting the island to contemporary times, seemed to have migrated there later, since 1200 AD namely.
+The ancestors of the Inuit Greenlanders, the indigenous population of the island, who have been inhabiting the island to contemporary times, seemed to have migrated there later, since 1200 AD namely.
 They have apparently originated in northwestern Greenland and migrated southward due to better climate conditions.

 The Inuits successfully survived the harsh climate conditions of the Little Ice Age whereas the early Norse settlements which were scattered along the southwestern coast disappeared, leaving the Inuit Greenlanders as the sole inhabitants of the island for certain centuries to come.
 It’s quite debatable why the Viking Age colonies in Greenland disappeared given the fact that the matter is subject to a scholarly controversy.

-The most authentic and best preserved architectural structures that date back to the Viking period in Greenland are the Hvalsey church (situated in the proximity of the small town of Qaqortoq, Kujalleq municipality, southern Greenland) and Erik the Red’s reconstructed estate Brattahlíð (located in the village of Qassiarsuk, Kujalleq municipality, southern Greenland).
+The most authentic and best preserved architectural structures that date back to the Viking period are the Hvalsey church (situated in the proximity of the small town of Qaqortoq, Kujalleq municipality, southern Greenland) and Erik the Red’s reconstructed estate Brattahlíð (located in the village of Qassiarsuk, Kujalleq municipality).
 The Norse settlement in Greenland is documented in the Icelandic sagas, most notably in Greenlanders’ saga.

 All this time however, the Kingdom of Denmark-Norway, in the belief that the Norse settlements actually survived and thrived in the meantime, continued to claim land in Greenland in spite of the fact that there was no such thing as a contact between the Norse Greenlanders and the outer world.